specifics/aero-structures/README.md

 Resources for analyzing aircraft structures for aerospace engineers.

 # <a name="scope"></a>Scope
 This page provides resources for the analysis aircraft structures using classical methods developed from prominent engineering minds such as Elmer F. Bruhn, Michael Niu, Warren Young (aka Raymond J. Roark), and Sighard F. Hoerner.
 FEA methods are not covered.
-This page also includes methods to port these methods into Python 3, allowing engineers become more effective at their job by rolling their own code and interface with other engineers in a professional environment.
+This page also includes applications of these analysis methods in Python.

 Ultimately, this page should:
 * Be a portal for non-FEA structural analysis methods used in the aerospace industry